adobe/spectrum-web-components/packages/table/README.md

 ### Row Types

 All values in the item array are assumed to be homogenous by default.
 This means all of the rendered rows are either delivered as provided, or, in the case you are leveraging `selects`, rendered with an `<sp-table-checkbox-cell>`.
-However, when virtualizing a table with selection it can sometimes be useful to surface rows with additional interactions, e.g. "Load more data" links.
-To support that you can optionally include the `_$rowType$` brand in your item.
+However, when virtualizing a table with selection, it can sometimes be useful to surface rows with additional interactions, e.g. "Load more data" links.
+To support that, you can optionally include the `_$rowType$` brand in your item.
 The values for this are outlined by the `RowType` enum and include `ITEM` (0) and `INFORMATION` (1).
-When `_$rowType$: RowType.INFORMATION` is provided it informs the `<sp-table>` element not to deliver an `<sp-table-checkbox-cell>` with that row.
+When `_$rowType$: RowType.INFORMATION` is provided, it instructs the `<sp-table>` not to deliver an `<sp-table-checkbox-cell>` in that row.

 ```html-live
 <sp-table